 Illinois law requires the marital property to be divided between the spouses in a divorce case in a way that is fair to both parties.
 This process is known as the equitable distribution of marital property.
 Under the IMDMA, the court takes into account a wide variety of factors to determine what an equitable distribution looks like, given the specific facts of the case.

 If you have minor children from your marriage, your divorce will also involve the allocation of parental responsibilities.
 Parental responsibilities include parenting time, as well as significant decision-making responsibilities.
 If the parties can agree to allocate parental responsibilities themselves in a parenting plan based on what is in the best interests of the child, the court can sign off on it, and the parenting plan will become legally effective.
 If the parents cannot reach an agreement, the court will allocate parental responsibilities based on what is determined to be in the best interests of the child.

 If you need assistance with your divorce, a divorce lawyer in Glenview can help.
-Contact the Arami Law Office today to get started with an experienced advocate.
+Contact Arami Law, Inc. today to get started with an experienced advocate.

 To request a consultation, please fill out all fields, and we will follow up with you